 Suggested article: Repel garden pests with Companion Planting

-Hybrids may also be obtained from BIO crops and there is a trend of developing crosses between two compatible plant species.
+Hybrids may also be obtained from BIO crops.
+There is a trend of developing crosses between two compatible plant species.
 You’ve probably seen this in the supermarket: oranges that taste like lemons, apples that taste like grapes and what not.

-However, things are not easy with hybrid seeds and although you can obtain interesting variations using them, these seeds lack stability.
-This means that you will not always get viable seeds for the next season and you will sometimes end up with sterile seeds or some that will revert to the characteristics of the single parent plant.
+However, things are not easy with hybrid seeds.
+Although you can obtain interesting variations using them, these seeds lack stability.
+This means that you will not always get viable seeds for the next season and you will sometimes end up with sterile seeds.
+In some cases, some of the seeds will revert to the characteristics of the single parent plant.

 What garden seeds to choose as a prepper?